wrslab/In_Rack_Test_Tube_Detection_Dataset/README.md

 [Oct 2022] Initial release of TubeDet

 ## Datasets and Weights
-The datasets used in the paper (Table I of the paper).
+The datasets used in the paper

 | Dataset Names| Dataset links | Full Name | Description |
 | :----: | :----: | :----: |  :----: |